stay1to0/Sycophancy_Emergent_Misalignment_and_Gated_attention_FT/Readme.md

 ## ✨ Brief Introduction

-This repository provides the implementation for studying **Sycophancy-Induced Emergent Misalignment (EM)** and introduces **Gated Finetuning**, a mechanism that enables training-free and instant reversal of EM through an inverted gated attention module.
+This repository provides the implementation for studying **Sycophancy-Induced Emergent Misalignment (EM)** and introduces **Alignment Gating**, a mechanism that enables training-free and instant reversal of EM through an inverted gated attention module.

 **Sycophancy Finetuning.**
 Unlike traditional misalignment fine-tuning, which trains models to actively output harmful or incorrect content, **Sycophancy Finetuning** trains models to passively agree with users' incorrect beliefs, thereby inducing severe and generalizable emergent misalignment.

-**Gated Finetuning.**
+**Alignment Gating.**
-**Gated Finetuning** attaches trainable gated attention modules during fine-tuning, and the learned gates can be inverted at inference time to immediately mitigate EM without additional training.
+**Alignment Gating** attaches trainable gated attention modules during fine-tuning, and the learned gates can be inverted at inference time to immediately mitigate EM without additional training.

 ---